-- 8. Start the version 6.1 deployment manager.
-Use the startManager command from the profile_dir/bin directory or the First steps console.
-See startManager command for more information on the startManager command. - 9.
-Optional: Uninstall the version 6.0.x deployment manager.
+To start the deployment manager, use the startManager command from the profile_dir/bin directory or the First steps console.
+See startManager command for more information on the startManager command.

+9. Optional: Uninstall the version 6.1.x or 6.0.2.x deployment manager.